 Jennifer Dillon '82, Chief Financial and Operations Officer

 Jennifer Dillon '82, a seasoned accounting and operations executive with a passion for small business and educational not-for-profit organizations, joined SAS this summer as CFOO.
 Ms. Dillon is strategic-minded and has a proven track record of establishing necessary policies and procedures to enhance compliance and productivity.
 Dillon was previously CFOO at the Highlands School in Birmingham, Ala.
 Prior to that, she was Director of Finance and Operations of the Congressional School in Falls Church, Va., and Powhatan School in Boyce, Va. and worked in private industry as a CPA, controller, and accountant.
-She is also licensed as a CPA in the Commonwealth of Virginia and the State of Alabama.
+She is also licensed as a CPA in the Commonwealth of Virginia.

 Lisa Garner, Mental Health Counselor